vinniejipsk/hit-score-healthy-game/README.md

 - Press your direction keys ( ↑ ↓ → ← ) on your keyboard.

 Resetting of the game:
-- Click on the "Reset Button" after you win or you lose.
+- Click on the "Reset Button" after you win, you lose or whenever you want.

 # Biggest Challenges

+In order to create a massive projectiles chasing after the player on a canvas, I need to set a few functions.

 1. Draw out a single projectile: